AlexanderP05/kickstarter-analysis/Written_Report_Template.md

 - What are some limitations of this dataset?

+  One o the pirmary limitation of this data set in the
 - What are some other possible tables and/or graphs that we could create?